louischeuk/Sudoku/README.md

 - implementation of default parameters, recursion
 - printing and writing to files

-Executable file is not provided but simply running makefile will able to produce one and hence run the program as well.
+NB. simply run the makefile will able to produce an executable file and hence run the program